hitmaizer/portfolio-monorepo/README.md

 ### Backend

 The backend is handled by a [Strapi](https://strapi.io/) app that provides a REST API that the frontend uses to fetch data.
-It's currently deployed to Heroku, so it will most likely take a second to awake up on the first request call.
+It's currently deployed to Heroku.